Loving Day: Gainbridge Fieldhouse hosting event to celebrate love and diversity

 The event will honor the landmark 1967 Supreme Court decision in the case Loving V. Virginia, when a unanimous court struck down all state laws banning interracial marriage in the U.S.

+Reflecting on his own experiences, Ballard says he can remember when the law was decided.

+“I was 12 years old.
+I mean, I was, this is not ancient history to me.
+In fact, my marriage would have been illegal just 16 years before I got married,” Ballard said.

-To recognize the landmark decision, the June 8 event will celebrate interracial married couples and will include vow renewals officiated by Ballard.
+To recognize the landmark decision, the June 8 event will include vow renewals officiated by Ballard.

-CaSondra Shim with The International Center and Mayor Ballard will stop by WISH-TV on Friday to chat with Daybreak’s Jeremy Jenkins about the event.
-You can catch that interview during the 9a.m. hour.

 If you would like to attend, click here for more information.
 Attendees should reserve spots by May 30.